 You might think that if you don’t say anything, you can’t slip up.
 But even that has potential to be used against you for failing to say something really important.

-Other people just start talking and bury themselves, forgetting that it is for the CPS to prove the case against them, rather than you protesting your innocence.
+Other people just start talking and bury themselves, forgetting that it is for the Crown Prosecution Service to prove the case against you, rather than you protesting your innocence.

 How do I know what’s the right move for you?